BINUS-Simprug-AI-Club/facial-attendance/README.md

 - `latest_login_time`: Time threshold for late arrival marking
 - `enhanced_facial_recognition`: Toggle enhanced features
 - `show_landmarks`: Display facial landmarks on detected faces
-- `device`: Device for HRNet model ('cpu' or 'cuda' for GPU acceleration)
+- `device`: Device for HRNet model ('cpu', 'cuda', or auto)
 - `first_run_warning`: Toggle first-run model download warning
 - `confidence_threshold_for_pin`: Threshold below which PIN authentication is required
 - `pin_timeout`: Time allowed for PIN entry in seconds
 - `pin_allowed_attempts`: Number of PIN attempts before timeout
+- `min_recognition_threshold` / `confident_recognition_threshold`: Fine-tune PIN/face match logic
+- `use_gpu_acceleration`, `use_dlib_detector`, `face_detection_threads`, `encoding_threads`, `batch_processing_size`, `parallel_face_detection`, `dynamic_quality_adjustment`, `smart_frame_skipping`, `adaptive_processing`, `performance_monitoring`, and more for advanced users
+- `enable_blink_detection`, `ear_threshold`, `min_blinks_required`, `blink_detection_time`: Anti-spoofing (blink detection)

 ## Creating a Face Dataset
 Before using the recognition system, you need to build a dataset of faces:

 1. Run `make_dataset.py`
-2. Enter your name when prompted
-3. Enter your class name when prompted
+2. Enter your name and class name when prompted
-4. Enter a 4 digit PIN when prompted (used for backup authentication)
+3. Enter a 4-6 digit PIN (used for backup authentication; only numbers allowed)
-5. Position yourself in front of the camera with good lighting
+4. Position yourself in front of the camera with good lighting (the script uses high-res, high-FPS settings for best results)
-6. The script will guide you through capturing 20 images of your face:
+5. The script will guide you through capturing images of your face:
    - Press 'c' to capture images manually one by one
    - Press 'a' to enable auto-capture mode
    - Press 'q' to quit the capturing process
-7. Images and PIN will be stored in Firebase Storage in the `face_dataset/{class_name}/{your_name}` directory
+6. Images and PIN will be stored in Firebase Storage in the `face_dataset/{class_name}/{your_name}` directory
-8. Repeat for each person you want to recognize
+7. Repeat for each person you want to recognize

 ## How Face Recognition Works
-1. **Dataset Loading**: The system loads facial encodings from either a cached pickle file or builds encodings from the face image dataset in Firebase Storage.
+1. **Dataset Loading**: The system loads facial encodings from a cached pickle file or builds encodings from the face image dataset in Firebase Storage.
-2. **Face Detection**: Each video frame is processed to identify face locations.
+2. **Face Detection**: Each video frame is processed using OpenCV or dlib (if available) for fast, accurate face location.
-3. **Face Recognition**: Detected faces are encoded and compared against the known dataset.
+3. **Face Recognition**: Detected faces are encoded and compared against the known dataset, using parallel and batch processing for speed.
-4. **Facial Landmark Detection**: HRNet is used to identify facial landmarks for enhanced recognition.
+4. **Facial Landmark Detection**: HRNet is used to identify facial landmarks for enhanced recognition (if installed).
+5. **Anti-Spoofing**: Optional blink detection ensures the subject is real and present.
-5. **Attendance Logging**: When a match is found with sufficient confidence, attendance is recorded in Firebase and displayed to the user.
+6. **Attendance Logging**: When a match is found with sufficient confidence, attendance is recorded in Firebase and displayed to the user.
-6. **PIN Authentication**: When face recognition confidence is low but above a minimum threshold, the system will prompt for PIN verification as a backup.
+7. **PIN Authentication**: When face recognition confidence is low but above a minimum threshold, the system will prompt for PIN verification as a backup (now supports 4-6 digits).
-7. **Visual Feedback**: Recognized individuals receive a confirmation message with a motivational quote directly on the screen.
+8. **Visual Feedback**: Recognized individuals receive a confirmation message with a motivational quote directly on the screen.

-## PIN Authentication System (v2.3.py)
+## PIN Authentication System (v2.7.py)
-The v2.3.py version includes a sleek, modern PIN authentication system:
+The v2.7.py version includes an advanced, modern PIN authentication system:

 - PIN verification is triggered when face recognition confidence falls between configurable thresholds
 - Users can enter their PIN via mouse clicks on an on-screen keypad or via keyboard
+- PINs can be 4-6 digits (numbers only)
-- Limited attempts prevent brute force attacks
+- Limited attempts and timeout mechanism prevent brute force attacks
-- Timeout mechanism ensures security
 - Visual feedback shows remaining time and attempts
 - PIN data is securely stored in Firebase alongside facial recognition images